-The Beehive: 1,000 stars in Cancer | EarthSky.org
+EarthSky | The Beehive Cluster: A swarm of 1,000 stars

 As the months pass, the Beehive will climb higher in the evening sky.
 It disappears from the western evening sky in late June, and returns to the eastern morning sky starting around late August.

 You’d think that an object with so many names – NGC 2632, M44, Praesepe, Beehive – would be bright.
-But the Beehive star cluster isn’t bright.
-Only in dark country skies can you see this faint fuzzy object with the unaided eye.
+But only in dark country skies can you see this faint fuzzy object with the unaided eye.
 However, binoculars magically transform this smudge of light into a glittery swarm of stars.

-The Beehive’s 1,000 stars.
 There are approximately 1,000 stars in the beautiful Beehive cluster, which is an open cluster of stars in our galaxy.
-Open clusters are stars that are gravitationally bound and are created out of the same star-forming nebulae, such as the stars in the Orion Nebula.
+Open clusters are stars that are gravitationally bound and are created out of the same star-forming nebula, such as the stars in the Orion Nebula.
 The Beehive is one of the nearest open clusters to our sun and Earth.
 It has a larger population of stars than most other nearby clusters.

-The Beehive open cluster’s distance is estimated to be between 520 to 610 light-years from our solar system.
+The Beehive’s distance is about 520 to 610 light-years from our solar system.
 If you use binoculars to see the Beehive, the brightest star you are seeing is 42 Cancri.

 Becky Smethurst of University of Oxford discusses Messier 44 and the discovery of planets around stars in the open cluster.

-In 2012, two planets were found in the Beehive by the Kepler Space Observatory.
-They orbit two different stars and have been designated Pr0201b and Pr0211b.
+In 2012, the Kepler Space Observatory found two planets in the Beehive.
+The planets orbit two different stars.
+The planets’ designations are Pr0201b and Pr0211b.
 Both of these planets are hot Jupiters, that is, massive gas giants, in both cases orbiting very close to their stars.
-These two were the first planets detected orbiting stars like our own sun that were situated in an open star cluster.
+These two were the first planets astronomers detected orbiting stars like our own sun that were situated in an open star cluster.
 Since their discovery, Kepler has found four more exoplanets orbiting stars in the Beehive.

-History and mythology of the Beehive.
-As early as the second century A.D., Ptolemy wrote that the Beehive star cluster was:
+As early as the second century C.E., Ptolemy wrote that the Beehive star cluster was:

 … the nebulous mass in the breast of Cancer.

-In ancient times, the cluster was used as a weather predictor.
+In ancient times, people used the cluster as a weather predictor.
 Pliny said:

-If Praesaepe is not visible in a clear sky it is a presage of a violent storm.
+If Praesaepe is not visible in a clear sky, it is a presage of a violent storm.

 Galileo had the first telescopic view of the Beehive in 1609.
-With his paper tube and two pieces of glass he was able to detect 40 stars.
+With his paper tube and two pieces of glass, he was able to detect 40 stars.

 Around 1769, Charles Messier added the cluster to his famous catalog of nebulous objects.
 Hence the designation M44: the 44th object in Messier’s catalog.

-The Beehive star cluster was known as a manger in Greek and Roman mythology.
+The Beehive star cluster was a manger in Greek and Roman mythology.
 You might notice two bright stars on either side of the cluster with your binoculars, or you might see them with the unaided eye in dark skies.
 These two stars are Asellus Borealis and Asellus Australis.
-In skylore, they represent the donkeys that Dionysos and Silenus rode into battle against the Titans.
+In skylore, they represent the donkeys that Dionysus and Silenus rode into battle against the Titans.

-Bottom line: How to find the Beehive star cluster in your night sky.
+Bottom line: The Beehive Cluster is an open cluster that lies near the center of the constellation Cancer the Crab.
+It goes by many names, including Praesepe and M44.